Adaptive Inference-Time Scaling via Cyclic Diffusion Search: Experiments

 \section{Experiments}

-We evaluate our proposed method on a diverse suite of challenging tasks that require generating samples in sparse or previously unexplored regions at training phase: (1) toy Mixture of Gaussian(MoG), (2) point-mass maze navigation~\citep{park2024ogbench}, (3) Sudoku puzzle completion~\citep{palm2018recurrentrelationalnetworks, wang2019satnetbridgingdeeplearning}, (4) path generation on unseen pixel maze image~\citep{maze}, and (5) molecular structure prediction~\citep{hoogeboom2022}.
-These tasks present distinct challenges: MoG shows the importance of multiple \textit{go-back} temperature pool as the proof-of-concept; point-mass maze requires long-horizon planning over 1000 steps; Sudoku demands logical consistency across row, column, and block constraints; path generation on unseen maze image tests generalization to novel environmental structures; and molecular structure prediction requires generating valid 3D conformations under chemical and physical constraints.
+We evaluate our proposed method on a diverse suite of challenging tasks that require generating samples in sparse or previously unexplored regions at training phase: (1) toy Mixture of Gaussian(MoG), (2) point-mass maze navigation~\citep{park2024ogbench}, (3) Sudoku puzzle completion~\citep{palm2018recurrentrelationalnetworks, wang2019satnetbridgingdeeplearning}, (4) path generation on unseen pixel maze image~\citep{maze}, (5) molecular structure prediction~\citep{hoogeboom2022}, and (6) text-to-image generation.
+These tasks present distinct challenges: MoG shows the importance of multiple \textit{go-back} temperature pool as the proof-of-concept; point-mass maze requires long-horizon planning over 1000 steps; Sudoku demands logical consistency across row, column, and block constraints; path generation on unseen maze image tests generalization to novel environmental structures; molecular structure prediction requires generating valid 3D conformations under chemical and physical constraints; and image generation illustrates that our approach also operates effectively in the high-dimensional setting, demonstrating its scalability beyond structured low-dimensional tasks.
 Detailed task configurations are discussed in Appendix~\ref{sec:task_detail}.